History and Philosophy BA

 In your final year, you'll have the opportunity to take our History Special Subject module, which allows you to spend a year specialising in a historical topic that really interests you.

 You'll be taught by world-leading experts.
-Our internationally renowned history tutors offer modules spanning four thousand years and criss-crossing continents, allowing you to explore great events, extraordinary documents, remarkable people.
+Our internationally renowned history tutors offer modules spanning a range of periods and criss-crossing continents, allowing you to explore great events, extraordinary documents and remarkable people.

 In philosophy, you'll be taught by researchers working at the cutting-edge of their field, meaning your lectures and seminars are informed, relevant and exciting.